Note

 Sometimes the data sources for SharePoint site or files might not autopopulate in an investigation.
 If this situation occurs, manually add the data sources and use the suggested query.

-On the Create a investigation dialog, complete the following fields:
+In the Create a data security investigations dialog box, complete the following fields:

-- Title: Give the investigation a name (required).
+- In the Name field, enter a name for the investigation (required).
 The investigation name must be unique in your organization.
+If the name you enter isn't unique, you're notified when you select Create investigation.

-- Description: Add an optional description to help others understand this investigation.
+- In the Description field, add an optional description to help others understand this investigation.

 Create an investigation using full draft mode

-In some scenarios, you might prefer to create a new investigation without using any of the search templates and that isn't associated with a Microsoft Defender XDR incident.
+In some scenarios, you might prefer to create a new investigation that isn't associated with a Microsoft Purview Insider Risk Management or Microsoft Defender XDR incident.
 Use full draft mode to create a new investigation to begin with new data sources and queries.

 Manage investigation settings